Therapeutic intervention of AGE/RAGE pathway in NAFLD

 - Ms Dinali Fernando, PhD student

-- Prof Josephine Forbes, Glycation & Diabetes Complications, Mater Research, University of Queensland
+- Professor Josephine Forbes, Glycation & Diabetes Complications, Mater Research, University of Queensland

-- Prof John Furness, Department of Anatomy & Neuroscience, The University of Melbourne
+- Professor John Furness, Department of Anatomy & Neuroscience, The University of Melbourne

-- A/Prof Sof Andrikopoulos, Department of Medicine, Austin Health, The University of Melbourne
+- Associate Professor Sof Andrikopoulos, Department of Medicine, Austin Health, The University of Melbourne

 - NHMRC project grant: Novel therapies targeting the alternate renin angiotensin system in chronic liver disease (2017-2021).